Seven Amazing Mini-Safaris You Can Make in Nairobi City

 Karura Forest is a ..natural forest located ..kilometres from Nairobi City Centre along Kiambu Road.
 It is an iconic place interwoven with Kenya's history in the struggle for social, economic and political independence in colonial and post-colonial eras.

 There is no shortage of recreational things to do at Karura.
 These range from picnicking to walking, trail-biking, jogging, playing soccer or lawn tennis, bird-watching and spending quiet time alone, or frolicking with others.
-A rustic restaurant offers ambience and food for dinners
+A rustic restaurant offers ambience and food for dinners.

-There are four entry gates along Limuru Road across the Embassy of Belgium and one on Kiambu Road facing Sharks' Place Restaurant.
+There are entry gates along Limuru Road across the Embassy of Belgium and one on Kiambu Road facing Sharks' Place Restaurant.

 The former serves as the main entrance zone to the recreational part of the Forest.

+The gates are open from 6.00 to 18.00 hours and closed at 19.00 hours.
 Access by public means from the City Centre is easy by Matatu Nos.
 100, 120, 121 and 116.
 The hailing and other taxi companies operating in Nairobi will take you there too.

 Entry fees in June 2024 were Kshs.100 for adult citizens, Kshs.200 for residents, Kshs.600 for non-resident adults and Kshs.50, Kshs.100 and Kshs.300 for children in these respective categories.
-Vehicle parking fees ranged from Kshs.
-200 for cars to Kshs.1000 for Buses.
+Vehicle parking fees ranged from Kshs.200 for cars to Kshs.1000 for Buses.

-World's Safari Capital or Not?
+Is Nairobi the World's Safari Capital or Not?